Together-Java/ModernJava/src/standard_input/prompting.md

 }
 ```

 `readln` stands for "read line."
-It reads the next line a person types.
+It reads the next line a person types on "standard input".